SGG-Modding/deppth/README.md

 ## Installation

-To install Deppth2, download the latest [wheel](https://github.com/SGG-Modding/deppth/releases) and `pip install` it.
+To install Deppth2, `pip install deppth2` or download the latest [wheel](https://github.com/SGG-Modding/deppth/releases) and `pip install` it.
 Then read the following instructions to install dependencies.

 ### Dependencies